UIMA project logo

 • It continues the previous approach of putting a copy of the metadata in a separately downloaded file (formerly, the digest.zip).
 In P2 this is now in 2 files: content.xml and artifacts.xml (these files are actually made into compressed Jars).

-• The former update site files: site.xml, and digest.zip are no longer needed.
+• The former update site files: site.xml, and digest.zip are no longer needed, and are no longer provided.

 Some of the UIMA plugin projects now need to have the "high-fidelity" resolution of software dependencies that comes with the P2 repositories.

-As of January 2013, we are converting to the P2 style of update sites, and are no longer building the update site for pre-P2 style because P2 support has been in Eclipse for several years (since mid 2008).
+As of January 2013, we converted to the P2 style of update sites, and are no longer building the update site for pre-P2 style because P2 support has been in Eclipse for several years (since mid 2008).

 Composite Update Sites